arrow HOMEBSA Handbooks & Handbook CoversBoy Scout Handbook—12th Edition

-Cover art is the large word "Scout" with a photo of Scouts white-water rafting above, and a photo of a juvenile bald eagle's head and US flag below.
-Back cover has a reproduction of Joseph Csatari's 1976 "All Out for Scouting" painting and a photo of a Scout on a zip line.
+Cover art is the large word "Scout" with a photo of boys white-water rafting above, and a photo of a juvenile bald eagle's head and US flag below.
+Back cover has a reproduction of Joseph Csatari's "All Out for Scouting" painting and a photo of a Scout on a zip line.
+The front-cover subjects are not obviously Scouts since they are not wearing uniforms; the zip-liner on the back cover is wearing a Scout T-shirt; and the Scouts in Csatari's painting are wearing the pre-1981 uniform.
 The large word "Scout" on the cover is done in an unattractive font irregularly splotched with dozens of little colored dots.
-Similar dots are all over the covers and on many pages of the Handbook, which are distracting and make those pages look busier than they already are.
+Similar dots are all over the covers and on many pages of the Handbook; the dots are distracting and make those pages look busier than they already are.

 This is the third Boy Scout Handbook written by Robert Birkby (former director of conservation at Philmont Scout Ranch).
 It updates and continues the trends in his previous two Handbooks.
 It includes the usual "Parent's Guide" insert on how to protect children from child abuse (below right).
-Since these are rarely removed from the Handbook, this would indicate to me that most parents don't read them.
+I've noticed over the years that these inserts are rarely removed from the Handbook, which would imply that most parents don't read them.
 The first printing comes cellophane-wrapped, and includes a very colorful 24-page history of the Boy Scout Handbook (below left).
 In addition, pages 4 and 5 of the Handbook have a briefer history of the Handbook.

 Boy Scout Handbook Centennial Timeline 12th Edition Parents Guide insert